fortrabbit/help/docs/billing-contact.md

 ### Troubleshooting payment setup

-From time to time clients report issues with setting up a payment method.
+From time to time clients report issues with setting up new payment methods.
 Here are some common issues:

-* Debit cards might not be accepted
+* Debit cards might not be accepted, use a full blown credit card please
 * Sadly credit cards from certain countries like Nigeria seem to have less acceptance
 * We are debiting the card with a 1 USD/EUR test transaction - that's not a payment, you'll get it back right after
 * EU clients might need to solve strong authentication (redirect to bank website)
-* US and other countries might need to authorize the test debit, in some cases that means calling the bank
+* US and other countries might need to authorize the test debit, in some cases that means calling up the bank

 We can do little about this.
 We pass your data directly to the payment gateway.
 Thanks for your understanding.